cybershrapnel/scripts/ximages/readme.txt

 added a v2 script that has more prompting options.

 added a make video script that takes your posted images and makes a video with a song every 15 minutes and posts to a community.

+fyi, the chromium script uses chromium, it can not upload video but can upload images. the makevideo script uses firefox and it can upload video.